dorianbayart/dorianbayart.github.io/index.md

 I'm {{ site.author }} and this is the home page of my *[GitHub]({{ site.baseurl }}?utm_source=internalLink)* website.

-> Feel free to take a look at the repository : [here](https://github.com/dbayart/dbayart.github.io).
+> Feel free to take a look at [the dbayart.github.io repository](https://github.com/dbayart/dbayart.github.io).